Understand AMPLIFY Central concepts

 What is an API proxy?

-In API Central, you create an API proxy to represent your back-end API to your API consumers.
+In AMPLIFY Central, you create an API proxy to represent your back-end API to your API consumers.
 Instead of interacting directly with your API, app developers now interact with the API proxy.

-Managing your API in API Central by way of an API proxy offers the following benefits:
+Managing your API in AMPLIFY Central by way of an API proxy offers the following benefits:

 - You can change the implementation of the back-end service without impacting app developers as they continue to call the API proxy.